krusel1/Sarcasm-Reddit/README.md

 Description of all experiments run

 Notebooks:

 Response on select Ling.
-Features=
+Features= response_select.ipynb

 Response on All ling.
-Features=
+Features= response_ALL_features.ipynb

 Response and context on select ling.
+Features = response_context_select.ipynb

-Features = Response and context on All ling.
-Features=
+Response and context on All ling.
+Features= response_context_ALL.ipynb